Why are Violins so Expensive? top 7 reasons

 What if you take the cost of labor out, then?
 It’s true that automated factories can cut out a significant portion of the time necessary to craft a violin.
 You’ll find these instruments in the bargain bin on eBay.
 Again, there’s a reason cheap imitations are cheap.
 There’s a certain degree of human skill that a machine cannot provide.
 If they were just as good, they’d still fetch a high price, even if they cut costs.
 It should come as no surprise that cutting corners reduces quality.

-3. Age: the older the violin, the better the sound
+Time is money: the older the violin, the better the sound.

 Many instruments degrade over time.
 If you play guitar, a wind instrument, the piano, or just about any musical instrument out there really, you’ll know how much fun it is to deal with a vanishing finish over time or parts breaking from excessive use or insufficient maintenance through its lifespan.
 Some instruments aren’t particularly easy to maintain and these issues can come whether you baby it or not, but that’s often not the case with a violin or a viola.
 It’s completely feasible to maintain a violin for decades, and sometimes even centuries, so long as its owner knows what they’re doing.